-Taking a picture from a moving vehicle is difficult, but definitely doable.
+Taking a picture from a moving vehicle is difficult, but certainly doable.
 If you don’t have to press pause on your adventure to pull over to the side of the road, then why would you, right?

-You can get yourself a crisp and high quality image from the comfort of the passenger seat (yes we don’t recommend employing these tips while driving).
+You can get yourself a crisp and high-quality image from the comfort of the passenger seat (yes, we don’t recommend employing these tips while driving).
 There’s no need to compromise anything when it comes to taking a picture from a moving vehicle.